xelkano/redmine_xapian/README.md

 ### Hooks

-There are a few hooks to customize the Xapian search plugin behaviour in your onw plugin:
+There are a few hooks to customize the Xapian search plugin behaviour in your own plugin:

 #### Quick jump to an object